Engineering, Design & Advanced Materials

 More about Ben

-Ben joined UniServices in 2017 and is currently a senior Investment manager for the University of Auckland Inventors Fund.
+Ben joined UniServices in 2017 and is currently a Director of Investment for the University of Auckland Inventors Fund.
 Contact about: Investment in engineering-related technologies including in cleantech, robotics and space.